karthickr7/Breast-Cancer-Prediction/README.md

   ● Assess the correctness in classifying data with respect to efficiency and effectiveness of the SVM classifier in terms of accuracy, precision, sensitivity, specificity and AUC ROC ● Tuning the hyperparameters of SVM Classifier provided by the scikit-learn library
+# Learning Outcome:
+  The students will get a better understanding of how the variables are linked to each other and build an SVM model.
+Apart from various performance measures, they will also learn about hyperparameter tuning with cross-validation to improve these scores.